Nabila Mounib

 Nabila Mounib (نبيلة منيب; born 14 February 1960) is a Moroccan politician who currently serves as a member of parliament (MP) for the Casablanca-Settat constituency in the House of Representatives.
 She also served as General Secretary of the Unified Socialist Party from 2012 to 2023.
 She is the first woman to be elected head of a Moroccan party.

 Early life

 Mounib is the daughter of Ahmed Mounib, a diplomat who served as the Moroccan consul in Oran during the 1970s where she spent part of her childhood, graduating from high school in Algeria in 1977.
 Her mother, Khadija Belmekki comes from a wealthy family from Fez.
-She later studied in the University in Rabat and briefly in Montpellier where she obtained a Ph.D. in endocrinology, after which she was a rewarded with a teaching position in the University of Ain Chok Casablanca, where she taught biology (endocrinology) ever since.
+She later studied in the university in Rabat and briefly in Montpellier where she obtained a Ph.D. in endocrinology, after which she started teaching in the University of Ain Chok Casablanca, where she taught biology (endocrinology) ever since.

 Political career

 In 1985, when she was preparing her doctoral thesis in France, she was active in the Youth of Democratic Students, then joined the Organization for Freedom of Information and Expression (OLIE) and the Organization of the Popular Democratic Action (OADP) which became, after merger with other formations of the left, the Unified Socialist Party (PSU).
 She was also a member of the national union of higher education (Syndicat national de l’enseignement supérieur SNESup), and eventually became director for the Casablanca region.

 Mounib was affiliated with the PSU, under its various names, as early as 2000, but only started actively engaging politically following the 2011 Arab Spring and ensuing protests in Morocco.
 On 16 January 2012, she was elected unopposed as General Secretary of the PSU and subsequently became the first Moroccan woman elected to head a political party.
 She was elected for a second term in 2018.